So your planning permission has been granted, congratulations!

 This simple solution means you can make small changes to an extension, conversion or new build without the hassle of going through the planning process all over again.
 The Non-Material Amendment application gives you the power to think about the permission you were granted and see if it all makes sense.
 On reflection there might be small parts of the design that you want to amend.
 This could be for a number of reasons, namely:

 The process might be drawn out but the fact that you can make small changes to planning permission fairly easily puts you in control of the situation.
 So if anything needs to be changed then, be reassured that you can always submit an application with your architects’ assistance and have a good chance of success.

 However, the changes you make in a Non-Material Amendment must not go against any of the existing conditions.
 Don’t waste valuable time and money chasing amendments that won’t be granted.
 Seek professional advice prior to submitting your Non-Material Amendment and note that if you’re looking to make changes that would be classed as material, you need to follow a different process.

 Some changes to planning permission will have a material impact on the build and the way that it is received.
 When granting planning permission, the council will consider the impact of your proposed building on your neighbours and the appearance of the neighbourhood.
 These rules are there to protect everyone.

 Your architect will submit very detailed plans to the local authority that will outline exactly what you propose to do.
 This may or may not be passed in its original form by the authority, and from there you will need to make a decision.

 If you want to make a change that would be considered as material, then you need to submit an application to change the permission in one of two ways:

 If the changes you want to make fall outside of those outlined above, then it really is back to the drawing board.
 Your only option is to then submit a new planning application to seek permission for the design you want.

-Believe it or not, many local authorities are sympathetic to this and allow you to send in a FREE re-submission.
+Luckily, many local authorities are sympathetic to this and allow you to send in a FREE re-submission.
 This is usually dependent on the following factors: